espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Jaathoom's Scarf.md

 * * *

 **Effect** You let the winds around you catch the edges of the _jaathoom's scarf,_ and a jaathoom shuyookh appears with a sudden updraft.
 The winds force your enemies back, granting you some breathing room in battle.
 Each enemy in a 10 foot emanation must succeed at a DC 18 fortitude save or be pushed 10 feet.
-A creature that critically fails is also knocked [[Prone]] after being moved.
+A creature that critically fails is also knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] after being moved.
 Creatures with the air trait are immune to all these effects.